vanzll/vanzll.github.io/_pages/about.md

 <!-- Dark mode is handled globally in layout/head; local button/styles removed -->

 Hi!
-I am Zhenglin Wan (万政霖), a first-year CS Ph.D. student at [HPC-AI Lab](https://ai.comp.nus.edu.sg/) at National University of Singapore (NUS), advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
+I am Zhenglin Wan (万政霖), a CS Ph.D. student at [HPC-AI Lab](https://ai.comp.nus.edu.sg/) at National University of Singapore (NUS), advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
 Previously, I worked at Nanyang Technological University (NTU) with [Prof. Bo An](https://personal.ntu.edu.sg/boan/), [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A\*STAR](https://www.a-star.edu.sg/) with [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) , [Hong Kong Generative AI Research & Development Center (HKGAI)](https://www.hkgai.info/) with the team led by HKUST [Prof. Yike Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/yikeguo).
 I received my B.Sc from Chinese University of Hong Kong (CUHK) on 2025 Fall, during which I served as tech co-founder of AI start-up *Metasequoia Intelligence* based in Shenzhen, China.

 I am currently interested in:

-- Alignment of Visual Generation via Post-training, specifically from the perspective of understanding the generation dynamics of Flow-based models (like DiT).
+- Post-training of Visual Generation Models, specifically, understanding the dynamics of diffusion-transformer and the synergy and conflict of standard RL paradigm.
-- World Models.
-I am currently more interested in the DiT-AR mixed architecture as the generation backbone
+- Interactive Video Generation and the extension to world models.
 - Agentic Systems.
 However, I am focusing more on the "agentic sense", rather than viewing "agentic AI" as a research domain.
-For example, an interesting question of mine will be:  how to make world models truly valuable in applications via the agentic engineering?
+As I believe that large video models or world models could also benefit from agentic design in the future, as they are the same with LLMs from the foundamental perspective.

 Always enjoy collaborating with talents, plz reach out if you are interested!